Quick Wiki

 Although it was 2016 when Kaluuya was announced to be cast in the infamous Marvel movie series Black Panther, the movie was released in 2018.
 He appeared in the role of W’Kabi, a forefront ally of the protagonist Black Panther, who later turns against the hero.

-The movie made a history of being the first superhero movie to be nominated for ‘Academy Awards: Best Picture.
+The movie made history of being the first superhero movie to be nominated for ‘Academy Awards: Best Picture.

-Kaluuya, in an interview, mentioned that it was an honor to be a part of the cinematic universe in the movie, which showcased rich culture enriched by imagination, “Everyone was so privileged to be part of this moment.
+Kaluuya, in an interview, mentioned that it was an honor to be a part of the cinematic universe in the movie, which showcased a rich culture enriched by imagination, “Everyone was so privileged to be part of this moment.
 It felt like a moment.
 We’re able to show this world in a way that we see us, and it being a Marvel film.”
 He added.
 “You’re bringing something into the world that doesn’t exist, and that’s just really difficult because there’s no blueprint, there’s no template.
 And there’s some pain in doing that.
 But when people receive it and people take it as their own, and kids and families are going dressed to the cinemas, it makes everything worth it.”

 'Queen & Slim'